-Colin Sargent is a playwright and author of three books of poetry.
-A graduate of the United States Naval Academy, he has been awarded the Maine individual artist fellowship in literature and earned a Stonecoast MFA in creative writing.
+Colin Sargent, Ph.D. is a novelist, playwright, and author of three books of poetry.
+A graduate of the United States Naval Academy, he has been awarded the Maine individual artist fellowship in literature, a Stonecoast MFA in creative writing, and a Ph.D. in creative writing from Lancaster University in the UK.
 His screenplay Montebello Ice is under option at Gideon Films.
 The Portland, Maine resident is founding editor and publisher of award-winning Portland Magazine as well as a board member of the literacy organization Maine Reads.
 Museum of Human Beings is his first novel.
 According to Publishers Weekly, “Playwright Sargent’s debut novel is a stylish look at the fate of Sacagawea’s baby son, Jean Baptiste Charbonneau… An impressively rounded portrait of the laid-back, introspective, nomadic Baptiste, this novel will satisfy fans of American history.”

 “Sacagawea’s Son,” Maine Sunday Telegram, Audience Section, Books: December 21

 By Meredith Goad